LawyerCat42069/BRC-420-69/README.md

 **Conclusion**

-The BRC-420/69 standard provides a robust method for taking file collections with associated metadata and inscribing them on the Bitcoin blockchain in a cryptographically secure manner, and ultimately decoding those inscriptions publicly with the inscription of the encryption key as a part of the parent ordinal.
+The BRC-420/69 standard provides a robust method for taking file collections with associated metadata and inscribing them on the Bitcoin blockchain, potentially in a cryptographically secure manner, and ultimately decoding those inscriptions publicly with the inscription of the encryption key as a part of the parent ordinal.
 This allows for unique, secure, private, identifiable, and verifiable inscriptions in the form of ordinals on the blockchain.

 FOR ORDICORD COMPETITTION: ONLY SOME OF THESE PIECES ARE CURRENTLY WORKING AND NOT ALL OF THEM WILL END UP BEING PART OF THE FINAL PRODUCT.
 PLEASE FOCUS ON THIS DOCUMENT TO JUDGE MY PROJECT BUT FEE FREE TO TRY THEM.